 We currently have outstanding \$150.0 million in principal amount of 33/4% convertible senior subordinated notes due July 15, 2012.
 We are subject to equity price risk related to the convertible feature of this debt.
 The convertible notes are convertible only under certain conditions at the option of the holder.
-Upon conversion, the principal portion of the convertible notes will be paid in cash and any excess over the conversion rate will be paid in shares of our common stock or cash at an initial conversion rate of 31.998 shares of our common stock per \$1,000 principal amount of convertible notes, representing an initial conversion price of \$31.25 per share, subject to adjustment upon specified events.
+Upon conversion, the principal portion of the convertible notes will be paid in cash and any excess over the convertible notes, representing an initial conversion rate of 31.998 shares of our common stock per \$1,000 principal amount of convertible notes, representing an initial conversion price of \$31.25 per share, subject to adjustment upon specified events.
 Upon normal conversions, for every \$1.00 the market price of our common stock exceeds \$31.25 per share, we will be required to pay either an additional \$4.8 million in cash or to issue shares of our common stock with a then market price equivalent to \$4.8 million, at our option, to settle the conversion feature.
 If a specified fundamental change event occurs, the conversion price of our convertible notes may increase, depending on our common stock price at that time.
 However, the number of shares of our common stock issuable upon conversion of a note may not exceed 41.5973 per \$1,000 principal amount of convertible notes.
 As of September 30, 2006, the conversion price has not required adjustment and we would not be required to issue any shares of our common stock upon conversion.